markvogt/hello-world/README.md

 # 2018 10 30 e
 Here is another edit from an instance of vscode running in a Raspberry Pi 3 B+ microprocessor and a local repo stored on that Raspberry Pi...

+# 2018 11 21 MV:

+PRACTICED using this repo with new teammate Raj and veteran teammate Amruta...